‘Rollercoaster Tycoon 3: Complete Edition’ is coming to PC and Switch

 Frontier Developments has announced that Rollercoaster Tycoon 3: Complete Edition is returning to PC and bringing a Nintendo Switch port along with it.

-The return of the classic game is being published by Frontier Developments new games label, Frontier Foundry.
-Both versions of the game will be available on September 24, with the PC versions available through both Steam and the Epic Games Store.
+The revival of the classic game is being published by Frontier Developments new games label, Frontier Foundry.
+Both versions of the game will be available on September 24, with the PC version available through both Steam and the Epic Games Store.

 Rollercoaster Tycoon 3: Complete Edition will reignite the classic theme park building simulator, including the original career and sandbox modes.
 Additionally, both post-launch expansions, Soaked! and Wild!, will be bundled into the package.